SURE: Safe Uncertainty-Aware Robot-Environment Interaction using Trajectory Optimization: METHOD

 \subsubsection{Trajectory Scheduling}

-When a sensor is available to detect contact, the reference trajectory can be switched according to the detected contact time, a strategy referred to as \emph{trajectory scheduling} (Fig.~\ref{fig:trajectory_scheduling}).
-Initially, the system follows the common pre-impact trajectory.
-Once it enters the branching phase, if contact does not occur, the system continues along the common trajectory.
-When contact does occur, the scheduler selects the nearest subsequent trajectory as the new reference and guides the system to the terminal state.
+When contact sensing is available, the reference can be switched based on the detected contact time, referred to as \emph{trajectory scheduling} (Fig.~\ref{fig:trajectory_scheduling}).
+The system initially follows the common pre-impact trajectory.
+During the branching phase, it continues along the common trajectory if no contact occurs.
+Upon contact, the scheduler switches to the nearest subsequent trajectory, guiding the system to the terminal state.